magento/merchdocs/src/marketing/social-plugins.md

 1. On the Facebook website, go to the [button setup][1] page.

-1. In the **URL to Like** field, enter the URL of the page in your store that you want people to Like.
+1. For **URL to Like**, enter the URL of the page in your store that you want people to Like.
 For example, you might enter the URL of your store’s home page.
 Then, do the following:

     - Choose the **Layout** for the button.